Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Point Cloud Features

 Moreover, we define another graph signal $\h=[h_1 \hdots h_n]$, where $h_i=\norm{\p_i-\q_i^{*}}_2$.
 Here, $\q_i^{*}\in \mathbb{R}^{3}$ is $x$, $y$, $z$ coordinates of the LPF coordinates at point $i$ obtained from~(\ref{eq:LPF_sol}).
 Further, similar to~(\ref{eq:avg_var}) and~(\ref{eq:diff_var}), we can compute the weighted average signal value at node $i$ and the second difference of $\h$ at node $i$ (denoted as $\bar{h}_{i}$ and $\tilde{h}_{i}$, respectively.)
 Then, we consider $h_i$, $\bar{h}_i$ and $\tilde{h}_{i}$ are the third set of graph-based features at point $i$.

-In addition to the aforementioned graph-based features, we compute the following two features for each point $i$: \begin{enumerate} \item Euclidean distance between point $i$ and the centroid of the corresponding point cloud. \item The number of points inside a ball of radius $r$ and center $\p_i$.
+In addition to the aforementioned graph-based features, the following two features are computed for each point $i$: \begin{enumerate} \item Euclidean distance between point $i$ and the centroid of the corresponding point cloud. \item The number of points inside a ball of radius $r$ and center $\p_i$.
 In this paper, we manually choose $r=0.1$. \end{enumerate}

-Altogether, we have created fourteen features (denoted as $\left\{f^i_j\,|\,j=1,...,14\right\}$) for any given point $i$, as summarized in Table~\ref{tab:features}.
+Altogether, fourteen features (denoted as $\left\{f^i_j\,|\,j=1,...,14\right\}$) have been created for any given point $i$, as summarized in Table~\ref{tab:features}.Table~\ref{tab:features}.
 These are: the edge intensity value ($f^i_1$), weighted average of 3D coordinates around neighboring points ($f^i_2$, $f^i_3$, $f^i_4$), second difference of 3D coordinates ($f^i_5$, $f^i_6$, $f^i_7$), the weighted average of edge intensity values around neighboring points ($f^i_8$), the second difference of edge intensity values ($f^i_9$), the distance from the centroid ($f^i_{10}$), the number of points inside a ball of radius $r=0.1$ ($f^i_{11}$), the distance between actual 3D points and the low-pass-filtered (LPF) 3D points ($f^i_{12}$), the weighted average of LPF distance around neighbors ($f^i_{13}$) and the second difference of LPF distance ($f^i_{14}$).